hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2019-01-10-cascadia-open-education-summit-proposals/item.md

 #### Proposal #2: Using the Modern File-based Grav CMS as a Personal Open Platform in Education
 ##### Technology in Designing and Delivering OER Track

+**Abstract**
+Tech-savvy educators and authors - want to support more open and collaborative materials, inside or outside of other systems?
+Are you looking for a more flexible workflow than what traditional CMSs like WordPress provides?
+The Grav CMS with the Git Sync Plugin might be just what you are looking for!

+**Session Objectives**
+* Identify Markdown, Git, and a Git Workflow
+* List advantages of a Markdown Git Workflow with Grav
+* Experience of several examples of open education packages for Grav

-**Session Summary**
+**Session Description**
-Tech-savvy educators and authors!
-Want to support more open and collaborative materials inside or outside of other systems?
-Are you looking for a more flexible workflow and environment than what traditional CMSs like WordPress usually provides?
-Faced with these challenges, Paul Hibbitts developed a set of open source components for the file-based Grav CMS ([getgrav.org](https:getgrav,org)) to work with his CMPT-363 Canvas course ([canvas.sfu.ca/courses/38847](https://canvas.sfu.ca/courses/38847)).
+Tech-savvy educators and authors - want to support more open and collaborative materials, inside or outside of other systems?
+Are you looking for a more flexible workflow and environment than what traditional CMSs like WordPress provides?
+Faced with these challenges, Paul Hibbitts developed a set of open source components for the file-based Grav CMS ([getgrav.org](https:getgrav,org)) to work with his CMPT-363 Canvas course (https://canvas.sfu.ca/courses/38847).

 The modern CMS Grav uses the platform-independent Markdown format and enables collaborative editing with Git-based services such as GitHub and GitLab.
 These also naturally support the 5 Rs (Retain, Reuse, Revise, Remix and Redistribute) of Open Educational Resources.
 Integrating Grav pages within other systems (e.g. LMSs) is seamless too - without any content restrictions.
-Grav projects that will be highlighted in this session include Open and Collaborative Blogs, Open Course Hubs, Collaborative Online Documentation and the Hypothes.is Plugin.
+In this session, Paul will highlight various open education-related projects (including Open Course Hub, Open Blogging Space, Collaborative Online Documentation and the Hypothes.is Plugin) and invite attendees to share their own experiences and needs.